rowcased/rowcased.github.io/alternate_page.md

 One day I tried translating a kata from Python to C. It was reviewed by a moderator, I made some revisions, and it was approved for use on the website.
 I really enjoyed this process and just kept translating.
 I like that coders around the globe are using my test suites to improve their skills.
 I leaned about code structure, maintainability, and writing strong unit tests.

-* 119 ~ number of approved translations active on Codewars
+* 119 ~ number of my translations now available on Codewars
 * 18% ~ percentage these make of all approved C kata on site
-* 5,000 ~ number of correct solves made collectively worldwide
+* 5,000 ~ number of valid solves made collectively worldwide

 Here is a list of my --> [C Translations](/C_translations) <-- currently available for use online.